liuquande/MS-Net/README.md

    You will see the output results in the folder `./output/`.

 ### Citation
-If MS-Net is useful for your research, please consider citing:
+If this repository is useful for your research, please cite:

 ```
 @inproceedings{liu2020msnet,